 Drawbacks: Walking speed is slow.
 Rubber tips or skis provide much greater stability than wheels, but result in the need to completely lift the walker with each step (4 rubber tips, or 2 tips/2 skis or wheels) or slide the walker forward on the floor or carpet.
 Not designed for use on grass or uneven terrain, do not include a seat for resting.

-Wheeled walker (commonly called a “rollator”) A walker with either 3 or 4 wheels and a built-in seat.
+A Wheeled Walker (commonly called a “rollator”) has either 3 or 4 wheels and a built-in seat.
 Most designs have hand brakes that can be used to improve control of the walker and also to lock the wheels when necessary (such as when sitting on the seat or standing in place.)

 Best used by: Rollators are designed for those who have some mobility issues however can still get out and might require some extra rest for their endurance by using the seat.